Manashiku/MMDGenshin-archive/README.md

 # MMDGenshin
 Shader written for MMD to replicate the visual style of Genshin Impact

+# Important
+This is not the full shader but because my motivation is starting to waver, I'm releasing the shader as a beta for now.
+I will continue to work on it as normal.
+This page could go down or change completely at any point.

 ## How to use
 1. Create a new folder inside of sub called tex.
    - This is where you'll put your metal and face shadow textures.